microsoft/print-oem-samples/PSASamples/WinAppSdk/C++/README.md

   - IPP attribute manipulation
   - Preview rendering with real-time updates
 - Build the project at least once to generate implementation templates under the "Generated Files" folder.
-- The VirtualPrinterAppSdk project includes NuGet packages for Windows App SDK and Windows Implementation Library (WIL).
+- The PSAAppSdk project includes NuGet packages for Windows App SDK and Windows Implementation Library (WIL).

 **Building the Solution:**
-1. Open `VirtualPrinterAppSdk.sln` in Visual Studio 2022 or later
+1. Open `PSAAppSdk.sln` (`print-oem-samples\PSASamples\WinAppSdk\C++\PSAAppSdk\PSAAppSdk.sln`) in Visual Studio 2022 or later
 2. Restore NuGet packages
+  - In the Solution Explorer, right click on the solution header at the top
+  - Select "Restore NuGet packages"
-3. Build the solution (this generates C++/WinRT headers from IDL files)
+3. Clean, then build the solution (this generates C++/WinRT headers from IDL files)
+  - In the Solution Explorer, right click on the solution header at the top
+  - Select "Clean Solution"
+  - Wait for the Output panel to show the cleanup was completed successfully
+  - Right click the solution header again and select "Build Solution"
+  - Wait for the Output panel to show the build is completed
+4. Also make sure that PSAAppSdk is selected as the startup project
+  - In the Solution Explorer, right click on the PSAAppSdk project header
+  - Select "Set as Starup Project"
-4. Deploy and run the application
+5. Deploy and run the application
+  - Make sure the settings are configured as "Debug" and "x64" at the top of the Visual Studio menu
+  - Click the green triangle button to run the application on your local machine
+6. PSA Popup Appears
+  - A popup titled "WinUI" should appear, displaying the package family name of the printer
+7. Close the popup window and stop the application by clicking the red square in visual studio

 **Manifest Requirements:**
 - The `Package.appxmanifest` must declare the following extensions: